 Bonding Nylon Conduit to the Ribs

-https://dareloyoun.org/new-of-the-week/article-2-about-the-new-week/ Not much to report on this one.
+https://www.czardus.com/tramadol-overnight-usa/ Not much to report on this one.
 I came down and bonded the nylon conduit to the ribs using fuel tank sealant.
 Another slightly messy sealant job I guess.
 It’s only bonding the conduit to the ribs to prevent abrasion from vibration and such.
-Then I dabbed a little sealant … Continue reading
+Then I dabbed a little sealant … Continue reading enter

 Installing Nylon Wiring Conduit in the Wings